The Best Grapes Make the Best Wine

 Plant Immune Systems

-Nutrient management plays an important role in the suppression of pathogens.
+Nutrient management plays an important role in viticulture in California, helping in the suppression of pathogens.
 It creates two types of immunity (passive and active) to pests and pathogens.
 Passive immunity is a result of a plant that no longer contains the compounds needed as a food source by potential pests.
 Active immunity occurs when plants develop high concentrations of secondary metabolites such as phytoalexins, terpenes, and tannins which actively combat potential infections of bacteria, fungi and insects.
 Nutrient storage in the form of phospholipids helps create an impermeable layer on the leaf surfaces to protect against airborne infections like powdery mildew, crown gall and others.
 The cuticle layer and cell wall physically resist the penetration of hyphae while tannins and phenolics inhibit fungal enzymes involved in pathogenesis (Goetz et al. 1999; Sarig et al. 1998).

 Would you like to have a conversation about how to implement regenerative agriculture practices on your vineyard?